 In addition to the report recommendations local government should consider additional areas of risk and mitigation:

 There is a clear need for organisation risk assessment, local government also confirmed that there is a need for risk assessment training.
 There is no mention of fraud risk assessment within projects that includes the high risk area of construction

 Although there was an example of fraud within a case study, there was no mention within the report of asset management and disposal procedures which can be a high risk area of asset misappropriation, corruption, and procurement fraud

 Most of the fraud reports appear to have come from individuals raising concern.
 Greater consideration needs to be given to other detection and reporting opportunities, highlighted within the Association of Certified Fraud Examiners Report to the Nations

-Although there is acknowledgement of procurement and process risk assessment, there was limited comment of corruption risk and areas in which there is an insider threat and where procurement and projects can be influenced or manipulated
+Although there is an acknowledgment of procurement and process risk assessment, there was a limited comment of corruption risk and areas in which there is an insider threat and where procurement and projects can be influenced or manipulated

 The limited use of data analysis of procurement and finance information means that local government doesn’t understand its risk profile, the level of financial loss and drastically reduces its ability to detect and mitigate fraud and corruption risk

 Although there is evidence of information sharing, methodologies of identified fraud and corruption cases should be collected and shared between all local government organisations

 Within the introduction of the MHCLG report, it confirmed that the loss within local government to fraud and corruption ranges between 0.5% and 5% that equates to between £275 million and £2.75 billion.
 With the lack of a counter procurement fraud framework including procurement and anti-fraud expertise and any proactive ability and capability to identify, measure and respond to procurement fraud and corruption risk it is likely that the financial losses will be at the higher end of the estimated figures.